 The X3 M is blessed with BMW's latest iDrive 7.0 system, which finally boasts Android Auto as of the new model year.
-Apple CarPlay is still there, along with standard SiriusXM satellite radio and a Wi-Fi hotspot.
+Apple CarPlay is still there, along with standard SiriusXM satellite radio and a WiFi hotspot.
 Other notable features include a pair of USB ports, Bluetooth connectivity, HD Radio, and voice control.
-You can use either the iDrive controller, the steering controls, or the 10.25-inch touchscreen display to make most commands, but if you spend a little extra, gesture control is available too.
+You can use either the iDrive controller, the steering controls, or the 10.25-inch touchscreen display to make most commands, but if you spend a little extra, gesture control is available too, as it was in our test car.
 Although the gesture control aspect can be a little tricky to get used to initially, the system works very well.
 However you choose to select your music - even if that means inserting a CD - the 16-speaker Harman Kardon sound system plays clearly and cleanly.

 The reliability of modern cars is rarely an issue, but it's worth checking if there have been any recalls to make certain that you're buying a suitable vehicle.
-Thus far, 2021's X3 M hasn't had any issues.
+Thus far, 2021's X3 M hasn't had any issues, despite the standard X3 being party to three.
 Unfortunately, the almost identical 2020 variant has suffered seven recalls.
 The first was in October of 2019 and was for a potentially faulty steering rack.
 Fortunately, this was the worst of the recalls, with other recalls over the first half of 2020 pertaining to issues like rearview camera software that wasn't installed.

 Should anything go wrong with your new 2021 X3 M, a limited warranty covers the car for the first four years or 50,000 miles, whichever comes first.
 Four years of roadside assistance are also included with no mileage limit.
 A 12-year/unlimited-mileage rust perforation warranty is in place.